Hold a Conversation

 At Change The Story, we believe that what lies beneath the troubling statistics about the economic status of women in Vermont are stories that we have been told and tell about ourselves, stories that we believe and stories we act on.

-The first step in changing that story is having a conversation.
+The first step in changing that story is hosting a conversation.

-You can now use a set of Change The Story Conversation Cards to help have a conversation with friends, colleagues, family, a book club, etc.
+You can now use a set of CTS Let’s Talk Gender Cards to have a conversation with friends, colleagues, family, a book club, etc.

 DID YOU KNOW?
 Cards – 19 cards chock full of data from CTS reports

 LET’S TALK!
 Cards – 16 cards with questions to get your conversation started.